syntasso/kratix-docs/docs/events/2022-kcduk/02-writing-a-jenkins-promise.md

 ### Create your Resource Request Pipeline {#create-pipeline}

-The Kratix pipeline is where you can define business logic generate a Jenkins instance request using the custom values.
+The Kratix pipeline is where you encode all of the business logic to generate a compliant Jenkins instance request while still using any custom values provided by the user request.

 <!-- The Jenkins Operator defines a Jenkins custom resources which is used to request an -->
 <!-- instance where the spec is any custom configuration. -->